 Those are just a few items that stuck with me.
 Actually, “haunted” might be a better word: this is one of the more depressing things I’ve read in some time.
 Organizations like WebAIM have, alongside countless other non-profits and accessibility advocates, been showing us how we could make the web live up to its promise as a truly universal medium, one that could be accessed by anyone, anywhere, regardless of ability or need.
 And we failed.

 I say we quite deliberately.
 This is on us: on you, and on me.
 And, look, I realize it may sting to read that.
 Hell, my work is constantly done under deadline, the way I work seems to change every

 year month, and it can feel hard to find the time to learn more about accessibility.
 And maybe you feel the same way.
 But the fact remains that we’ve created a web that’s actively excluding people, and at a vast, terrible scale.
 We need to meditate on that.

-I suppose the lesson I’m taking from this is, well, we need to much, much more than meditating.
+I suppose the lesson I’m taking from this is, well, we need to do much, much more than simply meditating.
 I agree with Marcy Sutton: accessibility is a civil right, full stop.
 Improving the state of accessibility on the web is work we have to support.
 The alternative isn’t an option.
 Leaving the web in it’s current state isn’t fair.
 It isn’t just.

 That said, I don’t know where we go from here.
 Right now, I’m trying to focus on this one question: